Commitment with vision

 “The protection of natural resources is one of the most pressing tasks of our time.
 We have a duty to act in an environmentally-responsible manner.”

 We are convinced that timely investments in this area pay off in the long term and we continue to work on improving production methods, products, packaging and logistics.
 As part of our continuous emission-reduction efforts, we pursue energy-saving measures as new investments, when these do not generate costs that are 10% higher than traditional methods.
 In isolated cases, however, our investments clearly exceed this threshold.In 1996, as part of a comprehensive management system, we were the first company in the confectionery industry to organise in-house environmental protection measures and further develop them into a sustainability management strategy.

 Our aim is to achieve CO2-neutral production by 2022.
-CO2 emissions cannot be fully avoided, even with technical measures and improvements; however, we intend to compensate for the produced as best we can CO2.
-Instead of buying external certificates, we rely on emission reduction projects within our own value chain, such as our El Cacao cocoa farm in Nicaragua.
-There, we produce cocoa by means of agroforestry, for example cocoa trees grown with companion crops: shade trees and plants which both produce compost and promote soil fertility.
-The farm is managed according to the rules of integrated agriculture.
-This means- amongst other things - using composting to keep the soil ideally fertilized, reducing the use of artificial fertilizers and maximizing CO2 storage in the soil.
+CO2 emissions cannot be fully precluded, even by technical measures and improvements; however, we intend to compensate for the quantity produced as best we can.
+Instead of buying in certificates from outside, we rely on emission reduction projects within our own value chain, such as our El Cacao cocoa plantation in Nicaragua.
+There, we produce cocoa by means of agroforestry, i.e. cocoa trees grown with companion crops: shade trees and plants which both produce compost and promote soil fertility.
+The plantation is managed following the rules of integrated agriculture.
+Among other things, this means using composting to keep the soil ideally fertilised, reducing the use of artificial fertilisers and maximising CO2 storage in the soil.
 This combination creates emission-reducing effects which avoid or fix CO2.

 100% sustainable cocoa by 2025